ts3424/rocky-matching-service/README.md

-# Rocky - The "Everyone's Friend" on Discord
+# Rocky - "Everyone's Friend" on Discord

 When prompted, Rocky DMs people in the community to learn more about who they are through casual chat, then connects them with others that share similar interests and aspirations.